This post may contain affiliate links. Read the full disclosure here.

 What about Thai Constellation seeds?

-Whilst this is all true, Thai Constellation seeds are, at the time of publishing, sterile.
-All Thai constellations are clones of the original plant and it was fucked around with too much to be able to reproduce.
+However, Thai Constellation seeds are, at the time of publishing, sterile.
+All Thai constellations are clones of the original plant and it was, to be blunt, fucked around with too much to be able to reproduce.

 Or, as the conspiracy theorist/businessperson side of me suspects, it was purposefully sterilised to stop us from being able to grow our own.
 No, you're crazy.